 Without proper guidance, it’s easy to become overwhelmed when comparing the options.
 The truth is that shopping for the right printer can be simplified with a few fundamental questions that you should ask yourself before diving into the range of options.

-Taking a few minutes to consider your needs and the needs of your business can save a lot of time spent shopping and comparing options.
+Taking a few minutes to consider your needs and the needs of your business can save a lot of time (and money) spent shopping for the right option.

 Inkjet vs Laser Printers: What is the Difference?

 First, it’s important to understand the difference between an inkjet printer and a laser printer.
 Ultimately, both printers are tasked with getting the image or document on your computer display printed onto a sheet of paper.
 While the primary task may be the same, both types of printers do the job a little bit differently.

 An inkjet printer, as the name suggests, uses water-based ink to recreate an image on paper.
 The printer uses small droplets of ink applied directly to the paper to get the job done.
 A laser printer uses a laser (and heat) to create an image on a page.
 The laser charges (and heats) the paper which then attracts and applies the powdered toner.